Facts You Probably Don't Know about the Philippine Independence Day

 More than just a national holiday

-For some, independence day might be just another national holiday but, for many Filipino communities, it more than just having a day off work or school.
+For some, independence day might be just another national holiday but, for many Filipino communities, it is more than just having a day off work or school.
 Celebrating and commemorating independence day is a great way to remind ourselves of the many Filipinos who fought and sacrificed their lives so that we can have the freedom that we enjoy right now.
-The real independence day lies in us preserving such right, even and especially during the modern times.
-The Spanish colonizers are long gone now, but this shouldn't mean that we should be relaxed in watching over our sovereignty.
+The real independence day lies in us preserving such rights, even and especially during the modern times.
+The Spanish colonizers are long gone now, but this shouldn’t mean that we should be relaxed in watching over our sovereignty.

 Looking for an affordable property?
 Contact us today